Dialogue tree: History

-Game mechanics
+Game mechanisms

 A dialogue tree as implemented in the game The Banner Saga: the query from the non-player character appears at the bottom, and three possible player responses at the upper left.

 The player typically enters the gameplay mode by choosing to speak with a non-player character (or when a non-player character chooses to speak to them), and then choosing a line of pre-written dialog from a menu.
 Upon choosing what to say, the non-player character responds to the player, and the player is given another choice of what to say.
 This cycle continues until the conversation ends.
 The conversation may end when the player selects a farewell message, the non-player character has nothing more to add and ends the conversation, or when the player makes a bad choice (perhaps angering the non-player to leave the conversation).

 Games often offer options to ask non-players to reiterate information about a topic, allowing players to replay parts of the conversation that they did not pay close enough attention to the first time.
 These conversations are said to be designed as a tree structure, with players deciding between each branch of dialog to pursue.
 Unlike a branching story, players may return to earlier parts of a conversation tree and repeat them.
 Each branch point (or node) is essentially a different menu of choices, and each choice that the player makes triggers a response from the non-player character followed by a new menu of choices.